DouniaBK/Quiz-me-Sailor/README.md

 Quiz me, Sailor! is a short practice test that helps sailors get prepared for the actual test to acquire their General boat license to sail both commercially and privately.
 The quiz home page consists of a brief introduction to the General Boat Sailing license explaining further that this is just a practice test and not the actual test that needs to be conducted by the proper authority.
 After entering their name, the user referred to as a sailor throughout the site is redirected to the sailing quiz consisting of 10 scored questions.

 Practice tests for sailing can be a daunting experience that stresses the life-or-death situations on rough seas if one does not know what to do.
-Therefore, I chose a rather simple yet playful aesthetic that takes the seriousness out of such tests and invites the user into a clean and positive learning environment that encourages the user to think, keep practicing, and learn from mistakes.
+Therefore, I chose a rather simple yet playful aesthetic that takes the seriousness out of such tests and invites the user into a clean and positive learning environment with a hint of sailing culture that encourages the user to think, keep practicing, and learn from mistakes.
 # Table of Contents
 1. User Experience
     * Goals